leonard-wang-673/leonard-wang-673.github.io/_pages/about.md

   - /about.html
 ---

-### About me
 Hi!
 Welcome to my personal webpage.
 I am Wang Liang, or you can call me Leonard.
 I am aspiring to be a theoretical physicist and am about to graduate from the School of Physics and Astronomy at Shanghai Jiao Tong University.
 At present, I am actively seeking more opportunities to delve deeper into theoretical physics.

-My keen interest in formal theory has led me to gain some study and research experiences in areas such as inflation, the Sachdev–Ye–Kitaev (SYK) model, and holography.
+My keen interest in formal theory has led me to gain some study and research experiences in areas such as **inflation**, **Sachdev–Ye–Kitaev model**, and **holography**.
 And this webpage mainly keeps track of my research experiences, notes, and thesis.
 Hope you enjoy it!

 <!-- Hello!
 Welcome to my personal webpage.
 I am Wang Liang, or you can call me Leonard.
 I am aspiring to be a theoretical physicist and am about to graduate from the [School of Physics and Astronomy](https://www.physics.sjtu.edu.cn/en/) at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 At present, I am actively seeking more opportunities to delve deeper into theoretical physics. -->